 College of Business News

-College of Business MBA program ranked among best in nation in Bloomberg Businessweek rankings
+Undergraduate business program ranked among top 100 in nation in Bloomberg Businessweek rankings

-The Lipscomb University College of Business’s Master of Business Administration program has been ranked among the best in the nation by Bloomberg Businessweek in its Best Undergraduate Business Schools 2016 ranking released April 19.
+The Lipscomb University College of Business’ undergraduate program has been ranked one of the top 100 in the nation by Bloomberg Businessweek in its Best Undergraduate Business Schools 2016 ranking released April 19.

 Borchers appointed associate dean in the College of Business